asad-zaman/argusoft-emcare/emcare-ui/README.md

  - **Technology stack**: Angular 13, TypeScript.

+# Components in Project:
+- **Questionnaire Builder UI**: This component use for build questionnaire.  [(README.md)](/emcare-ui//src/app/shared/module/structor/README.md)

 # Dependencies
-- All the dependencies are mentioned in the "package.json" file.
+- All the other dependencies are mentioned in the "package.json" file.

 ***